 The Online Writing Lab (OWL)

 In 2013, it became clear that the Writing Center needed to expand its services to provide writing assistance for Concordia University’s growing graduate, certificate, nursing, and adult education programs.
 To serve these students, the online writing lab (OWL) was established.
 The OWL has a separate, professional staff to respond to asynchronous submissions with written feedback.
 As with synchronous consultations, written feedback focuses on “big picture” issues: organization, focus, use of research, clarity, etc. with the goal of helping students to become better writers.
 During its first year, the OWL had 209 submissions.
-These days, the OWL staff receives approximately 2000 submissions annually.
+These days, the OWL staff receives over 2000 submissions annually.